 Let’s look at 10 real newsletter examples that were sent by ecommerce brands.

 You don’t always have to push your products (in fact, you shouldn’t).
-Men’s shaving and grooming products company Harry’s sends an instructional, educational email that’s relevant to its business line.
-Instead of trying to outright sell stuff, Harry’s provides a value-add by telling its customers how to better take care of their skin and get more from their shaving experience.
+In this newsletter example, men’s shaving and grooming products company Harry’s sends an instructional, educational email that’s relevant to its business line.
+Instead of trying to outright sell stuff, Harry’s shares helpful content telling its customers how to better take care of their skin and get more from their shaving experience.

 It’s all done in a clean, simple newsletter format that gives white space the love it deserves.
-They use the company’s signature brand font, which is easy to read and digest while still being unique and reinforcing the Harry’s brand.
+It uses the company’s signature brand font, which is easy to read and digest while still being unique and reinforcing the Harry’s brand.

 Subject line: Are you doing this AFTER you shave?